indiqusdocs/stpi/docs/Networking/IPv4-basedNetworking/EstablishingSite-to-SiteVPNBetweenTwoVPCs.md

 ![overviewb](img/overviewb.png)
 ![creatinglinux](img/creatinglinux.png)

-These instances will be used to validate VPN connectivity after the tunnel is established.
+These instances are used to validate VPN connectivity after the tunnel is established.
 Make sure the instances have proper security group and firewall rules to allow ICMP (ping) or SSH for testing purposes.
 ## Configuring VPN Gateways

 Set up VPN gateways in each VPC to serve as endpoints for the IPsec tunnel: